 and sprinkling barley over them, flung them on the fire

 In Christianity this culminates in the ‘lamb of good that takes away the sins of the world.’
-The language of these fictions, therefore, appear to originate in the symbolic representation of poetry, where the scapegoat had emerged to settle differences.
+The language of these fictions, therefore, appears to originate in symbolic representation, which is a hallmark of poetry.

-These grammars certainly impart a capacity for planning, and an understanding of natural cycles, which can lead to the outlook of the suzerain: the ‘keeper or overlord’ personified by Judge Holden in Cormac McCarthy’s Blood Meridian, who says: ‘Whatever in creation exists without my knowledge exists without my consent’.
+These new grammars imparted a capacity for planning, and an understanding of natural cycles, which can lead to the outlook of the suzerain: the ‘keeper or overlord’ personified by Judge Holden in Cormac McCarthy’s Blood Meridian, who says: ‘Whatever in creation exists without my knowledge exists without my consent’.

 But it also engenders empathy with other life forms, which recalls the Isha Upanishad: ‘Of a certainty the man who can see all creatures in himself, himself in all creatures, knows no sorrow.’